 Using the vehicle’s VIN you can then use Ford Australia Recall and Service Action Lookup.

-The signs that you might need to replace your ball joints include tyres feathering around the edges, tyres wearing prematurely on the inside, and a loud thumping noise when driving over potholes.
+The signs that you might need to replace your ball joints include tyres feathering around the edges, tyres wearing prematurely on the inside, and loud thumping noise when driving over potholes.

-Ford Territory Driveshaft Replacement: Driveability and Performance Issues
+Ford Territory Driveshaft Problems

 A driveshaft is a part of the transmission system, and it’s important to understand the role it plays in your vehicle.
 The driveshaft transfers power from the engine to the rear wheels.
 It is made up of a series of shafts that are connected by joints and universal joints including a centre bearing.
-These joints allow for flexibility in movement, so they can accommodate torque from the engine.
+These joints allow for flexibility in movement so that they can accommodate torque from the engine.

 Even though the connecting parts to a driveshaft last up to around 140,000 kilometres because of their sturdy and simple design, it’s important not to neglect their importance.
 You don’t want to wait until they break completely so be sure to inspect them every so often.